 Courses taught in Chemistry:

 Periodically I also taught a few lectures in the SHSU Texas Crossroads series under the aegis of Dr. Gene Young.
 This is an effort to provide a survey of atmospheric chemistry to, well, surprised English majors forecasting on what Texas's future will be (polluted).

 Tom Chasteen's research has been supported by Cottrell College Science Awards (Research Corporation), Hoffmann-La Roche Research Foundation, the University of Zürich, Switzerland, Fondo Nacional de Desarrollo Científico y Tecnológico (Chile), the Texas Research Institute in Environmental Studies, and SHSU's Faculty Research Enhancement Fund.
 Publications have been included in national and international scientific journals.
-I have also published a book entitled Qualitative and Instrumental Analysis of Environmentally Significant Elements, book chapters for the American Chemical Society, the Royal Society of Chemistry, and co-authored a laboratory manual for non-major chemistry students for John Wiley and Sons which is now in its fourth edition.
+I have also published a book entitled Qualitative and Instrumental Analysis of Environmentally Significant Elements, book chapters for the American Chemical Society, the Royal Society of Chemistry, and co-authored a laboratory manual for non-major chemistry students for John Wiley and Sons.

 International projects with extended visits abroad have included invited lecturing and collaboration at the University of Zürich, Switzerland and a collaborative project at the University of Santiago, Chile in collaboration with Dr. Claudio Vásquez at University of Santiago and Dr. Juan Pérez-Donoso at the University Andrés Bello, Santiago, Chile.